Shane McAnally: Songwriting

 In 2001, McAnally moved to Los Angeles.
 He composed six songs for the soundtrack of 2007 independent film Shelter, credited as Shane Mack.

 Returning to Nashville in late 2007, McAnally began writing songs for other artists, starting with "Last Call", released by Lee Ann Womack in 2008.
 From this point onward, McAnally has been primarily known for his songwriting work.
 He has also worked as a record producer, for artists such as Kacey Musgraves, Old Dominion, and Midland.

 He has written and produced songs for Walker Hayes, Kacey Musgraves, Kelly Clarkson, Sam Hunt, Kenny Chesney, Reba McEntire, Jake Owen, Luke Bryan, The Band Perry, Lady A, Keith Urban, Thomas Rhett, Brothers Osborne, Old Dominion, Dierks Bentley, Miranda Lambert, Kelsea Ballerini, Midland, and more.
 The Academy of Country Music named him Songwriter of the Year in 2014.
 He also won "Best Country Album" and "Best Country Song" at the 2014 Grammy Awards for his work on Kacey Musgraves's Same Trailer Different Park.
 In 2015, Billboard named him the Hot Country Songwriter of the Year as well as a Billboard Power Player.
 McAnally joined industry veteran Jason Owen in early 2017 to relaunch Monument Records as co-presidents.
 McAnally stars as one of the on-screen talent producers in the NBC television reality series Songland.
 In 2019, McAnally won the ACM Award for Songwriter of the Year and Grammy Award for Best Country Song for co-writing Kacey Musgraves's "Space Cowboy."
 Most recently, he was named as one of Billboard's 2020 Country Power Players and chosen as the recipient of the 2020 Billboard Trailblazer Award, held only by previous winners Reba McEntire and Florida Georgia Line.

+McAnally received a nomination for the Grammy Award for Songwriter of the Year, Non-Classical at the 66th Annual Grammy Awards for his work on songs by Brandy Clark, Walker Hayes, Lauren Daigle, Old Dominion, Alex Newell, Niall Horan, Sam Hunt, Carly Pearce, and Chris Stapleton, as well as a nomination for Best Musical Theater Album for his work on Shucked.